 If you had an accident with someone who was driving another person's car, you will need to decide who is responsible.

-If the other driver did not give you their details, and the accident was reported to the police, you may be able to get a copy of the police incident report.
-If the accident was not reported to the police, you can make an access application to find out the registered owner's details.
+If the other driver did not give you their details and the accident was reported to the police, you may be able to get a copy of the motor vehicle accident report.

-The incident report will usually be sent to you within 10 to 15 working days.
+The motor vehicle accident report will usually be sent to you within 10 to 15 working days.

 The police will not reduce or cancel the fee in cases of financial hardship.

-Normally, an incident report will have the following information:
+Normally, a report will have the following information:

 Sometimes drawings of the location may also be included.

 If you were unable to obtain the other driver’s details, you can apply to Transport for NSW (TfNSW) for that information under the Government Information (Public Access) Act 2009 (GIPA Act).